DO NOT HARDEN YOUR HEARTS AS WHEN THEY PROVOKED ME, AS IN THE DAY OF TRIAL IN THE WILDERNESS,Hebrews 3:8(NASB)

 So brazen was their disobedience, that Scripture reminds us in many places of the hardness of their heart.
 It records for our learning how the Lord was provoked by their rebellious behaviour: "During the day of trial in the wilderness."

 Many passages in Old Testament Scripture, are used in the New to warn Church-age saints of things to avoid.
 Others are offered as a model to follow.
 The book of Hebrews offers a series of warnings to Church-age believers of things to avoid and often it is the chequered history of Israel that is used as a warning to Christians of things to avoid - and in this verse we are strongly admonished not to harden our hearts, as Israel did, nor engage in idolatry, rebellion, fleshly lusts, or shameless unbelief.

 May we read, mark, learn, and understand from all sections of Scripture, how to live godly lives in Christ Jesus.
 May we learn from the failures of past mistakes so that we may progress from one stage of glory to the next, for the sake of Jesus Christ, our God and Saviour.

-Heavenly Father, thank You for the Scriptural warnings of behaviours to avoid and attitudes to shun.
-May I learn from the failures of Israel's past history and not repeat the mistakes they made, but live my life as unto the Lord.
-Keep my heart open towards you and give me a teachable spirit, I pray.
-Help me to willingly accept your chastening hand so I do not repeat the mistakes of past generations.
-Help me to keep the eyes of my heart on Jesus - the Author and Finisher of my faith, in Whose name I pray, AMEN.
+Heavenly Father, thank You for the scriptural warnings of behaviours to avoid and attitudes to shun.
+May I learn from the failures of Israel's past history and not repeat the mistakes they made but live my life as unto the Lord.
+Keep my heart open toward you, give me a teachable spirit, and may I willingly accept your chastening hand.
+Help me to keep the eyes of my heart on Jesus, the Author and Finisher of my faith.
+In Jesus' name, AMEN.